muqsith/treelookup-app/README.md

 This application requires [Node.js](https://nodejs.org/) v6.11.2 to run.

+Clone or download [this](https://github.com/muqsith/treelookup-app) git repository and follow below steps.

 ##### Development mode

 Install the dependencies and devDependencies and start the server.

-Please follow below steps to start in development mode.
+Execute below commands to start in development mode.

 ```sh
 $ cd treelookup-app